APIDevTools/swagger-express-middleware/docs/exports/createMiddleware.md

 API
 ----------------------
 ### `createMiddleware(swagger, router, callback)`
-The `createMiddleware` function is the main export of Swagger Express Middleware &mdash; it's what you get when you `require('swagger-express-middleware')`.
+The `createMiddleware` function is the main export of Swagger Express Middleware &mdash; it's what you get when you `require('@apidevtools/swagger-express-middleware')`.
 It's just a convenience function that creates a [Middleware](Middleware.md) object and calls its [init method](Middleware.md#initswagger-callback).

 * __swagger__ (_optional_) - `string` or `object`<br>
 The file path or URL of a Swagger 2.0 API spec, in YAML or JSON format.
 Or a valid [Swagger object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#swagger-object).
 Any `$ref` pointers to other files/URLs will be interpreted as relative to the main Swagger file.